Thumbnail

 640x480 = 921,600 Bytes per frame = 18,432,000 Bytes per second

 To expand on that, 4,608,000 Bytes per second is just the data, not including the number of CPU instructions per step of the algorithm(s).
-Do not let television shows, such as Person Of Interest, make you believe that computer vision and CPU processing are as accessible in real-time, but many of us are working on it!
+Do not let television shows, such as Person Of Interest, make you believe that computer vision and CPU processing are accessible in real-time; many of us are working on it!
 We can put 4,608,000 Bytes into perspective by relating that to a 2-minute MP3 file.
 Imagine your computer processing a 2-minute MP3 file in less than 1 second - that is what vision processing for recognition is doing at 320x240 resolution.
-Soon as you increase the resolution, the CPU has to process an exponentially larger amount of data.
-Computer vision recognition does not require as much resolution as your human eyes, as it looks for patterns, colors or shapes.
+As soon as you increase the resolution, the CPU has to process an exponentially larger amount of data.
+Computer vision recognition does not require as much resolution as your human eyes, as it looks for patterns, colors, or shapes.

 If you want to record a birthday party, do not use a robot camera - buy a real camera.
 Synthiam software algorithms are designed for vision recognition with robotics.